-The uber cool Londoner’s were in for a surprise on Monday as South Bank was converted into a desert.
-Yes, to mark the launch of Eden HD, a high-definition version of UKTV’s natural history channel Eden, a scaled down version of the great Sahara Desert was created on the South Bank.
-The set definitely succeeded in echoing the channels message of taking viewers to some of the most exotic and less visited places on the globe.
-The scaled down version offered visitors a chance to experience the harsh climes and conditions of the famed desert.
-Creating this scaled down version of the desert was definitely no easy task.
+The uber-cool Londoner’s were in for a surprise on Monday as South Bank was converted into a desert.
+Yes, to mark Eden HD’s launch, a high-definition version of UKTV’s natural history channel Eden, a scaled-down version of the great Sahara Desert, was created on the South Bank.
+The set definitely succeeded in echoing the channel’s message of taking viewers to some of the most exotic and less visited places worldwide.
+The scaled-down version offered visitors a chance to experience the famed desert’s harsh climes and conditions.
+Creating this scaled-down version of the desert was definitely no easy task.
 The production team of eight craftsmen took around spent four weeks to create the 10 meters x 10 meters x 3.5 meters three-dimensional model desert.
-Complete with drifting dunes, palm trees, 4 tonnes of sand, a Bedouin tent and a real camel, this set was definitely a great way to give visitors a glimpse of the Sahara Desert.
+Complete with drifting dunes, palm trees, 4 tonnes of sand, a Bedouin tent, and a real camel, this set was definitely a great way to give visitors a glimpse of the Sahara Desert.

 The desert recreation can fit 94,000,000,000 times into the Sahara, which itself measures more than 9,400,000 square kilometers.
 Have a look at the video of the installation of this set to see for yourself how London became home to the Sahara desert for a day.

 READ: Residents of London's tony neighborhood Notting Hill are enraged as Instagrammers are infesting their scenic landscape for that 'perfect shot'